asyncjs/async-website/_posts/2015-08-06-wtf-what-the-flux.md

 This meetup will now be sponsored by [Pure360][pure360], who will provide pizzas and beers for all.
 Please get in touch if you have any specific dietary requirements at hello AT asyncjs DOT com

+### Slides

+You can find a copy of Tom's slides from the talk here: http://almostobsolete.net/talks/flux/

 ***

 [Tom Parslow][tom] is a freelance polyglot developer and cake enthusiast based in Brighton.
 He is currently building applications with React, React Native and Flux.